risingwavelabs/risingwave-docs-legacy/cloud/about-whats-new.md

 ### Launching Azure

 RisingWave Cloud now supports both hosted service and BYOC deployment on the Azure platform.
 You can now connect hosted RisingWave clusters with Azure-hosted services via Azure Private Link, or a BYOC project in your Azure account.
-If we have not opened your desired region on Azure yet, please contact our sales at [sales@risingwave-labs.com](mailto:sales@risingwave-labs.com) for a PoC request.
+If your desired region on Azure is not available yet, please contact our sales at [sales@risingwave-labs.com](mailto:sales@risingwave-labs.com) for a PoC request.

 ### BYOC project CA certificate